 Similar to the previous point, it is the attacking midfielders who are the ones who assist most in attack.
-But, again this is not the sole responsibility of the attacking midfielder, it is the responsibility of all the midfielders when they are needed.
+But, again, this is not the sole responsibility of the attacking midfielder.
+It is the responsibility of all the midfielders when they are needed.

 Most attacking midfielders play just behind the forwards on their team.
 This places them as close as possible to their opponent’s goal.
 Other midfielders can be just as helpful in attack.
 Midfielders often have a range of passing and can see a pass from a long way out and execute it to perfection.

 A midfielder is permitted to score in a game of soccer.
 They are under the same rules as every other player on the field.
-As long as they don’t handle the ball or commit any other foul in the process of the ball going over the goal line then the midfielder will have scored a goal.
+As long as they don’t handle the ball or commit any other foul in the process of the ball going over the goal line, then the midfielder will have scored a goal.

 Because the aim of a game of soccer is to score more goals than your opponents, having as many goalscorers as possible in the team is an advantage.

 Being able to score a goal is an important part of what a midfielder does.
-Due to their role in assisting in an attack, they will often find themselves in the opponent’s goal area with the ball. and although it is sometimes the right decision to pass the ball at this moment, it is often better to take the opportunity to take a shot at goal.
+Due to their role in assisting in an attack, they will often find themselves in the opponent’s goal area with the ball. and although it is sometimes the right decision to pass the ball at this moment, it is often better to take the opportunity to take a shot at the goal.

-Some midfielders such as Lothar Matthäus and Frank Lampard both scored well over 100 goals each throughout their soccer careers.
+Some midfielders, such as Lothar Matthäus and Frank Lampard both scored well over 100 goals each throughout their soccer careers.

 5. Keep possession of the ball

 Being able to maintain possession of the ball is a quality heavily relied upon by the rest of the team.

 The midfielder is in possession of the ball for a large portion of the game.
 They are often the first players that the rest of the team looks to pass to, and they are the players the rest of the team receives passes from.